About IPCNY’s Internship Program

 The internship categories below indicate areas of specialty within IPCNY.
-Since the print center is at an exciting time of growth in its life with a new director, and new exhibitions, educational programming, public outreach, and patron development constantly in development, internships responsibilities evolve with the institution’s needs.
+Since the print center’s new exhibitions, educational programming, public outreach, and patron development initiatives are constantly in development, internships responsibilities evolve with the institution’s needs.
 All interns assist with general administrative duties.

 Internships are unpaid and come with a modest stipend; school credit may be arranged through the student’s school.
 We accept applicants year round.
 Scheduling is flexible, with a minimum commitment of two days per week for three months.
 All interns have the opportunity to attend special events and programming organized by IPCNY, take advantage of our location in the Chelsea gallery district, and receive free admission to most NYC museums.

 Types of Internships:

 The Exhibitions Intern provides support in the planning and organization of exhibitions.
 This includes working with the Director and staff on scholarly research for grant proposals, preparing exhibition checklists, writing wall labels and narrative descriptions, providing logistical support for the touring program, and other general administrative duties as required.

 This intern also helps manage the submission and jurying process for the New Prints Program.

 The Archiving & Inventory Intern will support staff in preparing condition reports, clearing image rights, and keeping the inventory of works up to date.
 Interested candidates may also have the opportunity to create IPCNY’s first digital archive, scanning and organizing records, catalogues, and other printed materials from the organization’s 17-year history.

 The Social Media & Web Intern will assist relevant staff with updating and generating content for IPCNY’s online platforms, including its website, social media presence, and marketing materials.
 Projects include assisting with advertising and other promotional design; photographing installations and events; editing images and video for website and marketing materials; and updating social media.